-I’m doing a PhD in Creative Writing at the University of Southampton under the supervision of Ms Rebecca Smith.
-My thesis title is: Hiraeth: Finding a Fictional Home.* The focus of my research is the representations of orphans and care leavers in fiction.
-I’ll also be collating a history of literary orphans.
-I want to examine the research through the lens of both creative and critical practice.
-This means that I will write an autobiographical novel and a critical thesis.
-The creative piece will explore my own experiences of leaving care as well as considering the positive aspect that reading fiction has had on my life.
+I am a Doctoral Researcher at University of Southampton under the supervision of Ms Rebecca Smith and Prof. Emma Clery.
+The focus of my research is the representations of orphans and care leavers in fiction.
+I am examining the research through the lens of both creative and critical practice.
+The creative piece will explore my experiences of leaving care as well as considering the positive aspect that reading fiction has had on my life.

-I am a campaigner for care leavers and helped set up the Every Child Leaving Care Matters campaign.
+From 2014-2017 I was Volunteer Coordinator for Hackney Christmas Dinner (founded by Lemn Sissay).
+I am a campaigner for care leavers, and in 2013, helped set up the Every Child Leaving Care Matters campaign.